xmppjs/radiowave/README.md

 # RadioWave

-RadioWave is a lightweight xmpp server that is made for the web:
+RadioWave is a lightweight XMPP server that is made for the web:

- - easy deployment on cloud platforms
+ - easy deployment
+ - simple configuration via JSON
  - fast
- - simple to configure
+ - rest api

 ## Quickstart